 Andakílsá river

-We checked out the intake reservoir and the dam and then hiked by the riverbed.
+We checked out the intake reservoir and the dam, then hiked along the riverbed.
 It must have been a sight to see when the waterfalls came cascading down the river.
 Now only the waterworn rock remains, still very pretty.

 It is so sad that this resulted in such an ecological disaster.